ParmodKumar-tech/Task-Tracking-App/README.md

-# TaskTrack - Project & Task Management Application
+# TaskTrack - Project & Task Management Application [MERN]

 TaskTrack is a full-stack application that allows users to manage and track tasks.
 Built with React, Express, and MongoDB, this application provides a complete solution for personal task management.